What is Electromagnetic Hypersensitivity

 The best strategy for dealing with EHS is to be alert about their presence and limit the time you spend using your phones, laptops, and even smart appliances that could be emitting harmful EMF and radiation.

 In the fight against EMFs, Redemption Shield has been a trailblazer in the industry.
 We carry high-quality EMF protection equipment, tools, and products.
-Check out our website and shop for protective products that will help you prevent electromagnetic hypersensitivity.
+Check out our website and shop for protective products that will help you mitigate EMF.